List of cities in Australia by population: Central business district populations

-Below is a table of the post populated central business districts in Australia.
-Melbourne has the highest population living in its city centre, mainly due to the large proximity of high rise apartment buildings, while the Adelaide CBD is the second most populated city centre in Australia despite being the fifth-most populous in urban area.
-Inner-city living is becoming increasingly popular throughout Australia, due to a greater access to employment opportunities, services, and transport.
+Below is a table of the capital city central business districts in Australia, defined as the suburb after which the city is named, or the core suburb in the case of Civic in Canberra.
+Melbourne has the highest population living in its CBD, a result of the high density of tall apartment buildings in the city centre, while the Adelaide CBD is the second most populated city centre in Australia despite being the fifth-most populous in urban area.
+This metric is affected by the definition of the central suburb vs CBD; for example, the suburb of Sydney does not include adjacent Barangaroo or Haymarket, which are often considered to be part of the Sydney CBD.